P-p-H-d/mlib/README.md

 ##### M\_CSTR\_OPLIST

-Default oplist for the C type const char *
+Default oplist for the C type const char *, seen as a constant string.

 ##### M\_POD\_OPLIST

-Default oplist for a structure C type without any init & clear prerequisites.
+Default oplist for a structure C type without any init & clear prerequisites (plain old data).

 ##### M\_A1\_OPLIST

 Default oplist for a array of size 1 of a structure C type without any init & clear prerequisites.

+##### M\_EMPTY\_OPLIST

+Default oplist for a type that shall not be instanciated.
+Each method does nothing.

 ##### M\_CLASSIC\_OPLIST(name)